What Is Cloud NAS (Network Attached Storage)? [A-Z Guide] - Qiling

 Which is Better: On-site NAS vs. Cloud NAS

-Before we compare the two, let's ensure you understand on-site NAS.
-On-site NAS refers to traditional NAS technologies that were implemented before the cloud NAS.
-Of course, it's still being used, and it depends on customers' preferences which one they'll choose.
-On-site NAS is a system deployed in data centers or workspaces.
-The systems were small and fit in nicely.
+On-site NAS refers to traditional NAS technologies that were implemented before the cloud NAS, which is still being used and often depends on customers' preferences.
+It's a system deployed in data centers or workspaces, typically small and fitting in nicely, offering a local storage solution for businesses and organizations.

 Let's compare them based on the following factors: